6.10.1 Mitigating negative impacts

 In most cases, the proponent will be responsible for these actions.
 The impact assessment recommendations should be provided in a form that can be readily incorporated into an implementation strategy (Section 6.14).
 For example, they might become part of the commitments made by a project proponent, or used by the relevant authorities to set mandatory conditions for approval which the proponent is obliged to adopt when permission is granted.
 They should be clearly stated, measurable and binding.
 To help ensure that mitigation and enhancement take place as required, the impact assessment report should show clear connections between the recommendations and the subsequent steps of decision-making, implementation of the proposed action, and monitoring (Figure 6.11).

 Figure 6.11.
 Taking into account the report’s recommendations in each step of decision-making and implementation.
-In order for the impact assessment to ensure that the proposed action is taken forward in the best possible way for World , the recommendations should be taken into consideration at each subsequent step of decision-making and implementation.
+In order for the impact assessment to ensure that the proposed action is taken forward in the best possible way for World Heritage All inherited assets that people value for reasons beyond mere utility.
+Heritage is a broad concept and includes shared legacies from the natural environment, the creations of humans and the creations and interactions of humans and nature.
+It encompasses built, terrestrial, freshwater and marine environments, landscapes and seascapes, biodiversity, geodiversity, collections, cultural practices, knowledge, living experiences, etc. , the recommendations should be taken into consideration at each subsequent step of decision-making and implementation.